xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures25.md

 The built-in version of V8 has been upgraded from 3.29.54 to 3.31.74.1.
-This allows activating additional ES6 (also dubbed *Harmony* or *ES.next*) features in ArangoDB, both in the ArangoShell and the ArangoDB server.
+This allows activating additional ES6 (also dubbed *Harmony* or *ES.next*) features in AvocadoDB, both in the AvocadoShell and the AvocadoDB server.
 They can be used for scripting and in server-side actions such as Foxx routes, traversals etc.

-The following additional ES6 features become available in ArangoDB 2.5 by default:
+The following additional ES6 features become available in AvocadoDB 2.5 by default:

 * iterators and generators
 * template strings